Culture Connections Program

 Senior managers explore different perspectives in the decision-making processes in the historic Montgomery Bus Boycott and apply them to current issues in Organizational Culture.

-The Business Case for Advocating for Organizational Culture
+The Business Case for Creating a Positive Organizational Culture

-Using Feedback as a Tool for Equal Opportunity
+Using Feedback as a Tool for Workplace Fairness

 High-quality feedback is crucial for individual advancement and organizational growth.
 Talent thrives where people give and receive honest feedback.

-Expectations for single mothers, male caregivers, female leadership; understanding gender identities, heteronormativity, and cisgender normativity.
+Expectations for single mothers, male caregivers, female leadership; understanding how issues of gender stereotypes play out in the workplace.

-From productivity to retention, fostering belonging increases healthy connections, and increased well-being.
+From productivity to retention, fostering universal acceptance increases healthy connections, and increases well-being.

 Cultivating Psychological Safety

-Explore its role in creating inclusive organizations, increasing collaboration, innovation, trust, and accountability.
+Explore its role in creating accepting organizations, increasing collaboration, innovation, trust, and accountability.

 Defining Identity and Navigating Power